 As you know, we’re working out in very different ways these days… sometimes at home, sometimes at the gym, sometimes on the road.
 Given that rowers, bikes and sometimes even a run course are not always available, we wanted to give you an easier way to convert workouts.
-This conversion guide also provides you options if you are nursing a tweak and would like an alternative movement (e.g. you rolled your ankle during your last 5k and want to ride the bike instead of run a few rounds of 400m).
+This conversion guide is NEW & IMPROVED as we’ve tweaked the data based on more inputs and observations of our community.
+It also provides you options if you are nursing a tweak and would like an alternative movement (e.g. you rolled your ankle during your last 5k and want to ride the bike instead of run a few rounds of 400m).

 We know very well there are many, many factors which are needed to accurately convert these metabolic, distance and energy measurements.
 We’ve reviewed several generally accepted conversion formulas, and developed what we think is the optimal conversions for our members.
 We know your goals.
 We know your work capacity.
 We know you.